 - Cold Starts can be troublesome

-Serverless compute means you don’t have to worry about running and configuring any virtual machines or containers.
+Serverless computing means you don’t have to worry about running and configuring virtual machines or containers.
 The cloud service provider takes care of all of that for you.
-You don’t set up anything, you simply put your code online and it should work.
-The only thing you might need to consider is memory used and duration.
-What makes serverless computing so cost-effective is that you are only paying for a function to run.
-Any underutilized resources are not your concern any longer, the cloud service provider deals with that.
-The one downside to serverless compute is that you can run into what is known as Cold Starts.
+You don’t set up anything, you put your code online, and it should work.
+The only thing you might need to consider is the memory used and duration.
+What makes serverless computing so cost-effective is that you only pay for a function to run.
+Any underutilized resources are not your concern any longer.
+The cloud service provider deals with that.
+The one downside to serverless computing is that you can run into what is known as Cold Starts.
 This happens when a function or serverless code is triggered, but an underlying container is not yet running to support that code.
-So the first time the serverless code runs, there may be a small delay while waiting for the underlying support structure to ramp up.
-You can minimize this phenomenon by keeping functions small in size, reducing set up variables, and triggering the function automatically every 15 minutes or so to keep the function warm.
+So the first time the serverless code runs, there may be a slight delay while waiting for the underlying support structure to ramp up.
+You can minimize this phenomenon by keeping functions small in size, reducing set-up variables, and triggering the function automatically every 15 minutes or so to keep the function warm.

 Dedicated, Virtual Machine, Container, Functions Resources